 A peeler – to remove the skin from the beets.

 A jar with a lid– you can use whatever size you want.
 I used a 24 oz jar here but it’s just because I had it laying around.
 I usually use quart or pint jars.

 2 cup measuring cup – to measure the water.

-The next step is to slice the beets.
+Now slice or cut your beets however you want.
 It doesn’t really matter how you do this.
-You can slice them thin or a little thicker, however you prefer eating them.
+You can slice them thin or a little thicker, however, you prefer eating them.
 Just know that if you slice them real thin, they’ll probably soften much more quickly.

-Once the beets are ready, I pack the jar (I wash the jar with warm water and dish soap beforehand).
-I try to fit as much as I can in there but make sure to leave about an inch of headspace.
+Once the beets are ready, pack the jar into a clean jar.
+Try to fit as much as you can in there but make sure to leave about an inch of headspace.

 You can add mustard seeds, peppercorns, red chili flakes, dill, rosemary, pickling mix, thyme… Really there are so many options.
 You are going to have to try and see what you like best.

 I kept it super simple this time with just a teaspoon or so of mustard seeds.

 Once the beets and seasonings are in the jar, it’s time to mix the brine.
 I like a very salty brine so I mix one tablespoon of salt per one cup of water.
 I stir this until the salt dissolves and then add to the jar.

 A couple of notes here… First, use sea salt, kosher salt, or pickling salt, or in other words, use non-iodized salt.